darwinia-network/crab-docs/docs/builders/tools/precompiles.md

 }
 ```

-Using the [Remix compiler and deployment](/builders/interact/remix/) and with [MetaMask pointing to Moonbase Alpha](/tokens/connect/metamask/), we can deploy the contract and call the `verify()` method that returns _true_ if the address returned by `ecrecover` is equal to the address used to sign the message (related to the private key and needs to be manually set in the contract).
+Using the [Remix compiler and deployment](/builders/interact/remix/) and with [MetaMask pointing to Pangolin](/tokens/connect/metamask/), we can deploy the contract and call the `verify()` method that returns _true_ if the address returned by `ecrecover` is equal to the address used to sign the message (related to the private key and needs to be manually set in the contract).

 ## Hashing with SHA256 {: #hashing-with-sha256 }